Kresnik (deity): Controversies

 Kresnik as a deity and Kresnik/Krsnik as magical vampire hunter seem to represent two quite different mythological traditions.
 A hypothesis was proposed by Damjan J. Ovsec based on research by E. Gasparini that Kresnik was a pagan lunar entity, and only in the later development were some solar attributes added.
 The lunar hypothesis is still rejected by a majority of researchers, as some Slovenian customs connected with Midsummer Eve, like lighting and jumping over bonfires, and rolling fiery wheels, are undoubtedly connected with the worship of the Sun.

 Kresnik is most commonly understood to be the Slovenian name for the common Slavic god Perun.
 Monika Kropej claims that Kresnik is at the same time Perun's son and also a seasonal aspect of Perun.
 Perun is incarnated during the winter as Božič, in the spring as Yarilo, in the summer as Kresnik and in the autumn as Zlatorog, a deer with golden antlers.
-However, Kresnik's brother Trot is also connected to Perun, so no clear answer could be given on that matter.
+However, Kresnik's brother Trot is also connected to Perun, so no clear answer can be given in this connection.